Pixellot/data-api-docs/docs/data-api/guides/playon-external-content-integration-flow.md

 ### 2. Event Creation
 The Partner creates an External VOD Event by sending a POST request to the PAPI endpoint:
+This endpoint can also be used to add credit types and priorities at the event level.

 **API Endpoint:**
 ```